Montgomery County Assault Lawyer

 - Misdemeanor assault, or assault in the second degree, is defined under Code Section 3-203 to include threatening offensive unwanted contact, regardless of whether contact is made.
 If contact is made, no serious injuries must occur or the assault charge will be elevated to a felony.

 You have the right to be informed of the charges being brought against you, as well as the right to a speedy trial to confront your accuser and respond to the allegations of assault.
-To make sure all your legal rights are protected throughout the process contact a Montgomery County assault lawyer as soon as possible.
+To make sure all your legal rights are protected throughout the process contact a MoCo assault lawyer as soon as possible.

 Penalties for Assault in Maryland